 Orienteering is a challenging outdoor adventure sport which exercises mind and body.
 It appeals to non-sporty children as much as those who are already active.
 Unlike some sports, students won't be left on the bench or waiting to be passed the ball.
 In orienteering, they are the ball!

 Students can go at their own pace - walk, jog or run.
 While their competitive juices often flow, it's not just about speed.
 They have to interpret the map and choose the quickest route between control points, which may not necessarily be the shortest route.
 Many activities are done in pairs so the students get to coach each other, further adding to the learning experience.

 The Sport of Orienteering

-Orienteering Tasmania will provide an accredited coach to deliver lessons over periods ranging from 4 to 7 weeks.
+Orienteering Tasmania will provide an accredited coach to deliver lessons over four weeks.
 We are adaptable and can fit into your requirements.
 Each lesson will involve fun activities to impart the skills used in orienteering.
 Although orienteering is an outdoor sport, our program includes activities which can be used on a rainy day when students are confined indoors.

 Contact us for a more detailed quote (details below).

 Orienteering Tasmania’s school program is coordinated by two experienced teachers and risks are minimised.

 Read some testimonials from schools where we have conducted similar lessons: